ant-design/ant-design/docs/spec/icon.en-US.md

 <img class="preview-img no-padding" align="right" src="https://gw.alipayobjects.com/zos/rmsportal/jAuedlyhNIDyOIZTqbqN.png" alt="Icon Sizing">

-Icons should be scaled according to the text size, according to the Ant Design specification.
+Icons should be scaled according to the text size, according to the Infra Design specification.

 For example, icons inline with 12pt font should be 12px in size with 8px of spacing.